MargLiu/cse15l-lab-reports/Lab2.md

   This fixed the above issue by making sure that the values get properly switched.
 I made sure to store the input array into a separate array.
 Now in the for loop, the value taken to store into the input array will be from the separate array.
 This prevents the values from overlapping.

   ## Part 3
-  Something that I learned was about the different functions in the URL.
+  Something that I learned during week 3 was about the different functions in the URL.
 I wasn't aware that certain letters or characters had a constant meaning, and depending on the placement of the words, they could mean different things.